vanjacosic/gulp-wintersmith/README.md

 > Gulp plugin for the [Wintersmith](https://github.com/jnordberg/wintersmith) static site generator

-Simple plugin for use with Wintersmith.
-Makes it possible to make a gulp task to either generate or preview the site.
+Simple plugin that lets you make a gulp task to either build or preview your site.

 ## Install